A Guide to Green Burial Services and Cemeteries in Texas

 A single burial plot costs $2,800, with opening and closing costs at $1,200.
 Burying cremated remains costs $800.

-Can I conduct a natural burial on my own land?
+Can I conduct a natural burial on my land in Texas?

 Yes, it is perfectly legal to use your own land as a cemetery in Texas.
 According to the Texas Health and Safety Code, you can declare your own cemetery on private land.
 The land must remain under 10 acres to avoid the complex cemetery licensing laws that regulate the funeral industry.
 Each county or municipality may have zoning laws that govern the establishment of a family cemetery, so you should check with your county clerk to determine any ‘rules’ that may apply in your county.

-It is recommended (and even sometimes required) to file a map marking the burial location with the property deed.
+It is recommended (and even sometimes required) that a map marking the burial location be filed with the property deed.

 Texas law requires that a body not finally disposed of within 24 hours after death be embalmed, refrigerated, or placed in an approved, sealed container.
 To ensure a natural burial, arrangements should be made to inter the body on your own land within 24 hours after the passing.